-Important Dates for the Mardane family
+Early History of the Mardane family

 This web page shows only a small excerpt of our Mardane research.
 Another 79 words (6 lines of text) covering the years 1738, 1625, 1688, 1680 and 1681 are included under the topic Early Mardane History in all our PDF Extended History products and printed products wherever possible.